vikeshdas/web_dev_python/README.md

 ```

 ## Log

- ### Each consignment will have a list of logs.
+Each consignment will have a list of logs.
 We can fetch or put one log at a time in the database of a particular consignment.

-#### Below routes helps our client to insert and fetch the log of a consignment.
+Below routes helps our client to insert and fetch the log of a consignment.

-#### - URL: timbba/log
-#### - HTTP Method:put(): insert information of a log in database
+- Insert information of a log in database
+- URL: timbba/log
+- HTTP Method:put()

 ```
 Request Parameters: {
     "barcode": "151ddf44",